Southwell Minster: Middle Ages

 The earliest church on the site is believed to have been founded in 627 by Paulinus, the first Archbishop of York, when he visited the area while baptising believers in the River Trent.
 The legend is commemorated in the Minster's baptistry window.

 In 956 King Eadwig gave land in Southwell to Oskytel, Archbishop of York, on which a minster church was established.
 The Domesday Book of 1086 recorded the Southwell manor in great detail.
 The Norman reconstruction of the church began in 1108, probably as a rebuilding of the Anglo-Saxon church, starting at the east end so that the high altar could be used as soon as possible and the Saxon building was dismantled as work progressed.
 Many stones from this earlier Anglo-Saxon church were reused in the construction.
 The tessellated floor and late 11th century tympanum in the north transept are the only parts of the Anglo-Saxon building remaining intact.
 Work on the nave began after 1120 and the church was completed by c.1150.

 The church was originally attached to the Archbishop of York's Palace which stood next door and is now ruined.
 It served the archbishop as a place of worship and was a collegiate body of theological learning, hence its designation as a minster.
 The minster draws its choir from the nearby school with which it is associated.

 The Norman chancel was square-ended.
 For a plan of the original church see Clapham (1936).
 The chancel was replaced with another in the Early English style in 1234–51 because it was too small.
 The octagonal chapter house, built starting in 1288 with a vault in the Decorated Gothic style has naturalistic carvings of foliage (the 13th-century stonecarving includes several Green Men).
 The elaborately carved "pulpitum" or choir screen was built in 1320–40.

 Reformation and civil war

-The church suffered less than many others in the English Reformation as it was refounded in 1543 by Act of Parliament.
+The church suffered less than many others in the English Reformation as it was refounded in 1543 by an act of Parliament, the Southwell Collegiate Church Act 1542 (34 & 35 Hen.
+8. c.
+45 Pr.).

 Southwell is where Charles I surrendered to Scottish Presbyterian troops in 1646 during the English Civil War, after the third siege of Newark.
 The fighting saw the church seriously damaged and the nave is said to have been used as stabling.
-The adjoining palace was almost completely destroyed, first by Scottish troops and then by the local people, with only the Hall of the Archbishop remaining as a ruined shell.
+The adjoining palace was almost completely destroyed, first by Scottish troops and then by the local people, with only the hall of the archbishop remaining as a ruined shell.